-More generally, any $(X,G)$-structure on $M$ can be described by a \emph{developing map} $f : \tilde{M} \to X$ and a \emph{holonomy representation} $\rho \colon \pi \to G$, where $f$ is a $\rho$-equivariant local diffeomorphism for some group homomorphism $\rho$.
-The developing map can be thought of as a global chart on $\tilde{M}$, conversely a developing map for a given $(X,G)$-structure on $M$ can be reconstructed by analytic continuation starting with any local chart (refer to e.g. \cite{MR1435975} for a more detailed description).
-The development pair $(f,\rho)$ for a given $(X,G)$-structure is unique up to the action of $G$ on such pairs by post-composition on $f$ and conjugation on $\rho$.
-Note that embedded $(X,G)$-structures are exactly those whose developing map is a covering onto its image.
-Embedded $(X,G)$-structures with a developing map which is a covering onto $X$ are called \emph{complete}.
+More generally, any $(X,G)$-structure on $M$ can be described by a \emph{developing map} $f : \tilde{M} \to X$ and a \emph{holonomy representation} $\rho \colon \pi \to G$, where $f$ is a $\rho$-equivariant local diffeomorphism.
+The developing map is essentially a global chart on $\tilde{M}$; conversely any $(X,G)$-structure has a developing map that can be reconstructed from any local chart by analytic continuation \cite{MR1435975}.
+The pair $(f,\rho)$ for a given $(X,G)$-structure is unique up to the action of $G$ by post-composition on $f$ and conjugation on $\rho$.
+Embedded $(X,G)$-structures are those whose developing map is a covering onto its image, and are called \emph{complete} when it is surjective.

-The diffeomorphism group $\Diff(M)$ has a natural right action on the set $\Dev_{(X,G)}(M)$ of all development pairs $(f,\rho)$ by precomposition on $f$.
-This action commutes with the left action of $G$ on such pairs (by post-composition on $f$ and conjugation on $\rho$).
-Consequently, assigning to a marked $(X, G)$-structure the conjugacy class of its holonomy representation is a well-defined operation that induces a so-called \emph{holonomy map}
+The group $\Diff(M)$ has a natural right action on the set $\Dev_{(X,G)}(M)$ of all development pairs $(f,\rho)$ by precomposition on $f$.
+This action commutes with the left action of $G$ on such pairs by post-composition on $f$ and conjugation on $\rho$.
+Consequently, assigning to a marked $(X, G)$-structure the conjugacy class of its holonomy representation is a well-defined operation that induces the \emph{holonomy map}